I am a licensed psychologist in California (PSY26409) invested in supporting people to lead more vital, creative, healed, and empowered lives.

 I have been trained in a variety of clinical settings including: university counseling centers in Oregon and California, a community college counseling center, a non-profit community agency that specialized in trauma healing and recovery, and a child and family center.

 My training emphasized multicultural counseling, mindfulness approaches to psychotherapy, and trauma healing.
 I have training and experience addressing a variety of mental health concerns for teens (ages 13-17 years old) and adults.
 I have specialized experience working with college students and also working with lesbian, gay, bisexual, pansexual, asexual, questioning, and queer-identified individuals, as well as gender diverse folks (e.g., genderqueer, non-binary, masculine of center, femme, transgender, MtF, and FtM folks).
 I enjoy working with people from diverse social and ethnic backgrounds, as I celebrate and honor human diversity.
-I am committed to social justice principles and practices.
+I am deeply invested in my vocation as a psychologist.

 Concerns that may be addressed include but are not limited to: